 One of the noticeable differences between Anakeesta and Ober is getting up the mountain.

 At Ober, while you may purchase an Aerial Tramway ticket to get to your destination ($17 for adults and $14 for children), it is possible to drive yourself up the mountain as well.
 Parking costs about $10.
+(You can sometimes save a couple of extra bucks on Ober Gatlinburg Tramway tickets using Tripster).

 It’s also important to note that this drive might be dicey in bad weather conditions.
 In the winter, make sure you have a 4-wheel drive or chains on your tires.
 Don’t take any chances.